From St. Stephen, New Brunswick

 - the first president of Atomic Energy of Canada Limited (1953-54),

 - president of the Atomic Energy Control Board (1948-61).

 Mackenzie was appointed to the Order of Canada in 1967.
-He was inducted to the Canadian Science and Engineering Hall of Fame in 2007.
+He was inducted into the Canadian Science and Engineering Hall of Fame in 2007.

 St. Stephen is a town in Charlotte County, New Brunswick.
 St. Stephen was officially incorporated as a town in 1871.